-When inferring the latent gene community model, we are most interested in the communities’ parameter \beta , the Dirichlet parameter \alpha and the latent community distribution \theta of TF .
+When inferring the latent gene community model, we are most interested in the communities’ parameter β, the Dirichlet parameter α and the latent community distribution θ of TF .
 So the key is to find the posterior distribution of latent variables.

-Variational EM algorithm (implemented using mixedMem R package) is used to infer the \alpha and \theta as described in \cite{Blei et al., 2003, Erosheva et al., 2004}.
+Variational EM algorithm (implemented using mixedMem R package) is used to infer the α and θ as described in \cite{Blei et al., 2003, Erosheva et al., 2004}.
 However, computational benefits of EM lead to optimization uncertain and make it easily converge to local maxima.
 We have no priori knowledge for the \theta and \alpha, which is impossible to use near plausible value to find reasonable optimum.
 To hack this, we repeat multiple times (100) and use median of rewiring changes from all the non-early stops simulation to represent the most optimal regulatory changes of TF.